 Deep overbite is another common occurrence.
 If left untreated, the edges of the upper and lower front teeth can undergo extensive wear and tear, leaving them permanently damaged.
-In a case like this, bite blocks are placed in addition to the braces.
-Bite blocks are small, clear acrylic blocks that are attached behind the upper front teeth.
-They are not visible from the front.
-The blocks allow the lower front teeth to close into their ideal final position.
-The braces are then used to move the rest of the teeth into position.
+In a case like this, bite blocks are placed behind the upper front teeth, in addition to braces, to allow the front teeth to close into their ideal final position.
+The braces are then used to move the rest of the teeth into proper position.
 The blocks are removed at the end of treatment.

-Protrusion of the upper front teeth is typically a result of the poor alignment of the upper and lower molars relative to each other, with the uppers being more forwardly placed.
+Protrusion of the upper front teeth is a result of the poor alignment of the upper and lower molars relative to each other, with the uppers being more forward than is ideal.
 In cases of mild to moderate protrusion, elastics that stretch from the top to the bottom teeth are often used in conjunction with braces.
-In severe cases of protrusion, removal of two upper teeth may be indicated in order to ideally realign the position of the front teeth relative to each other.
-No tooth removal is ever planned without first performing a comprehensive exam and taking diagnostic records.
+In severe cases of protrusion, tooth removal may be indicated to ideally realign the position of the front teeth relative to each other.

 Spacing of teeth

-Closure of spaces is generally readily achieved by the placement of braces and the use of special elastic chain that moves the teeth together to close spaces.
-Spaces can also have a tendency to reopen following the completion of treatment.
-For this reason, fixed (permanent) retainers are typically utilized in these cases to prevent the onset of relapse (spaces reopening).
+Closure of spaces is generally readily achieved by the placement of braces and/or aligners.
+Spaces have a tendency to reopen following the completion of treatment.
+For this reason, fixed (permanent) retainers are typically utilized in these cases to prevent relapse (spaces reopening).

 Openbite is one of the most complex situations that an orthodontist can face.
-It can be related to an oral habit, like thumb sucking, a forward tongue thrust, a tooth positional issue, a jaw positional issue, or a combination of the more than one of the above.
-As a result, correction may involve multiple treatment approaches including, palatal expansion, braces, tooth removal, or even jaw surgery could be involved to achieve the most ideal result.
+It can be related to an oral habit, like thumb sucking, a tongue thrust, a tooth positional issue, a jaw positional issue, or a combination of the above.
+As a result, correction may involve multiple treatment approaches including, palatal expansion, braces, tooth removal, or even jaw surgery to achieve the most ideal result.
 Lifetime fixed (permanent) retention is a must.

-Missing lateral incisors (the teeth on either side of the two front teeth) can be addressed by utilizing braces to provide adequate space and alignment of the neighboring teeth in order to plan for their eventual permanent replacement.
-No permanent restoration should be placed before all growth has completed.
-In the interim, a retainer with replacement teeth, or a resin bonded bridge attached behind the the upper front teeth can be used to maintain the space until the individual is ready for the placement of permanent implants.
-In rare circumstances, the spaces are closed, rather than maintained, and the cuspids (eye teeth) can be modified to take the place of the laterals.
+Approximately 5% of the population is missing one or more teeth, of these, the lateral incisor (the teeth on either side of the front teeth) are the most common.
+This can be managed with braces in a number of ways.
+First, space can be maintained in order to allow a permanent replacement, but nothing permanent should be done until all growth has completed.
+In the interim, a resin bonded bridge can be used to replace the missing tooth/teeth and maintain the space until the individual is ready for the placement of permanent implants.
+In some cases, the spaces are closed, rather than maintained, and the cuspids (eye teeth) can be modified to take the place of the laterals.